FAQs

 How much is this project going to cost and who is paying for the project?

-The project is estimated to cost $670 million.
+The construction project will cost $561 million.
 The project will be fully paid for by the 12 project participants.

 Is this project needed?